SIRAHFF/documentation/_sources/Analysis/Tutorial-basic.rst.txt

 .. attention::

-    The file ``sirah_vmdtk.tcl`` is a Tcl script that is part of SIRAH Tools and contains the macros to properly visualize the coarse-grained structures in VMD.
+    The file ``sirah_vmdtk.tcl`` is a **Tcl script** that is part of SIRAH Tools and contains the macros to properly visualize the coarse-grained structures in VMD.
 These macros will facilite our atom selection within VMD.
 You can go to the :ref:`SIRAH Tools tutorial <SIRAH tools>` to learn more about the macros.

-Thus, in the `vmd >` prompt, you can import any of the previously displayed Tcl scripts, for instance:
+Thus, in the `vmd >` prompt, you can import any of the previously displayed **Tcl scripts**, for instance:

 .. code-block:: console